12.4. WAL Data Filtering and Buffering

 T7:

-• T7: txid 840 is committed, triggering the ReorderBuffer to finalize the accumulated changes for this transaction.
+- T7: txid 840 commits.
+This triggers the ReorderBuffer to finalize and process the accumulated changes for this transaction.

-• T8: txid 841 is committed, and its accumulated changes are subsequently processed.
+- T8: txid 841 commits, and its changes are subsequently processed.

-This is because logical decoding reconstructs committed change logs (WAL) that have already been finalized and applied to tuples, having bypassed all visibility checks mandated by their respective isolation levels during execution.
-While Concurrency Control is a mechanism for governing tuple visibility during transaction execution, the decoding process focuses solely on reassembling the results of those transactions.
+Logical decoding reconstructs committed change logs (WAL) that have already been finalized and applied to tuples.
+By the time these changes reach the WAL, they have already cleared all visibility checks mandated by their respective isolation levels during execution.
+Concurrency control governs tuple visibility while a transaction is running; in contrast, the decoding process focuses solely on reassembling the historical results of completed transactions.

-Therefore, the original isolation level of a transaction has no impact on the decoding logic itself.
+Consequently, the original isolation level of a transaction has no bearing on the decoding logic itself.

 12.4.1.3.
 Detailed State Changes

-A new ReorderBufferTXN struct is created by txid 840.
-Its first_lsn field is set to the LSN of the WAL data written by this INSERT statement, and a change record for this INSERT is accumulated to the changes list.
+txid 840 creates a new ReorderBufferTXN struct.
+Its first_lsn field is set to the LSN of the WAL data written by this INSERT, and the change record is added to the changes list (see Figure 12.12).

 Figure 12.12.
 State of the ReorderBuffer after T1.

-As discussed in Section 9.4.3.1, when wal_level is configured to logical, the main data portion of a Full Page Write (FPW) is augmented to include the actual modified tuple data.
+As mentioned in Section 9.4.3.1, when wal_level is set to logical, the main data portion of a Full Page Write (FPW) includes the actual modified tuple data.

-This architectural enhancement allows the walsender to bypass the page block entirely during WAL retrieval.
-Instead of extracting tuples from the block itself, the walsender reads the tuple data directly from the main data section, significantly optimizing decoding efficiency by reducing data extraction overhead.
+This allows the walsender to bypass the page block during WAL retrieval.
+The walsender reads the tuple data directly from the main data section, reducing extraction overhead and optimizing decoding efficiency.

 Figure 12.13.
 State of the ReorderBuffer after T2.

-Changes for txid 840 and txid 841 are accumulated in independent sub-lists (often conceptualized as “buckets”), ensuring transactional isolation within the buffer.
+The ReorderBuffer accumulates changes for txid 840 and txid 841 in independent sub-lists to ensure transactional isolation within the buffer.

-The WAL data generated by the INSERT operation of txid 840 is appended to its specific changes list.
+The ReorderBuffer appends the WAL data from the INSERT operation of txid 840 to its specific changes list (see Figure 12.14).

 Figure 12.14.
 State of the ReorderBuffer after T3.